Published · By Matthew Berliant, LCSW

 Behavioral Activation

-Behavioral activation is one of the most consistently effective treatments for depression.
 Together we identify small, doable actions — a walk, a text to a friend, a single load of laundry — and rebuild a daily structure that quietly fights back against the depressive pull.
 You don't have to feel motivated first.
 Action comes first; motivation follows.

 Cognitive Behavioral Therapy (CBT)

 Depression talks to you in a very specific voice: 'You're a burden.
 Nothing will get better.
 It's your fault.'
 CBT helps you catch those automatic thoughts, examine the evidence honestly, and develop more accurate, compassionate self-talk.
-Over time the inner critic loses its monopoly on your attention.

 Acceptance and Commitment Therapy (ACT)

 ACT helps you take values-based action even when depression is loud.
 Rather than waiting for the heaviness to lift before you live, you learn to carry it more lightly while still moving toward what matters.
-For long-standing or recurrent depression, this orientation can be transformative.

-Want to talk through this in therapy?
+Want to talk this through in therapy?